vaadin/hilla-crm-tutorial/README.md

 ## Generating App Secret for JWT

 Run the following commands to create an app secret for generating JWTs.
-This file is ignored in `.gitignore` so you don't commit it by acciden.
-Read the production chapter of the tutorial for instructions on how to generate the secret for produciton.
+This file is ignored in `.gitignore` so you don't commit it by accident.
+Read the production chapter of the tutorial for instructions on how to generate the secret for production.

 ```
 mkdir -p config/local/